stimpe/ParkingApp/README.md

 Entry for JPL Parking App competition.

 The app structure is:
-  homepage with basic view of parking info. prediction page with dynamic chart of predictive parking data. experimental map page for potential use with social media parking "marking" feature.
+  Homepage with basic view of parking info.
+  Prediction page with dynamic chart of predictive parking data.
+  Experimental map page for potential use with social media parking "marking" feature.

 The app's primary mode of navigation is a viewPager (swipe navigation) with the back button implemented.